theoden8/sh-project/README.md

 * gap_homomorphism_finder: uses GAP graph homomorphism finder to find a homomorphism between two graphs

-* gap_homomorphism_core_finder: uses GAP and a dataset of small graphs to find a potential core by trying to find a homomorphism from a given graph

 * gap_is_homomorphic_gh: uses GAP solver to print "YES" or "NO" if two graphs are homomorphic

 * gap_test_lattice_relations: uses local solver to verify that some randomly chosen relations are correct, and might use GAP solver to provide diagnostics